-Divorce Protection Trust in your Will – stop your child’s ex-spouse taking your money when you die
+Divorce Protection Trust in your Will – stop step-children taking your money at death

 Your daughter-in-law knows you have money and that you are old.
 She tolerates living with your son a little longer.
 You die.
 She immediately leaves your son.
 She asks the Family Court for half of your son’s inheritance.